muralitheda/apache-hive/14-Hive-Scenarios-Explanation.md

 - hive.server2.authentication — common values: KERBEROS, LDAP, NOSASL (or NONE / NONE-like), CUSTOM.
 - hive.server2.authentication.ldap.* — LDAP config.
 - This tells you which system holds user accounts.

-* Provide your username and password when prompted.

-✅ Now you can run Hive queries through Beeline.

 ---